Conditions and diseases

 What is it?

 The pancreas is a gland located in the middle part of the upper abdomen, behind the stomach.
-This gland produces various substances that are important for digesting food and for regulating blood sugar levels.
+This gland produces various substances that are important for the digestion of food and for regulating blood sugar levels.

 The two most common causes of acute pancreatitis are galstones and alcohol consumption (the amount of alcohol varies from person to person).